timesize/monster-oop/01-front-end-basics/jquery-dom-manipulation/27-28/exercises.md

 # Exercise - Hack Github with jQuery!
-Each exercise will require you to use your ninja jQuery skills to alter the the wdi-25 notes repository page.
+Each exercise will require you to use your ninja jQuery skills to alter the the wdi-27 or wdi-28 schedule repository repository page.
 In your `solutions.md` file, include your jQuery code snippet with the associated challenge number.

 We highly suggest that you complete all of the challenges using the following jQuery methods: